Timeline: Nigeria's kidnapped Chibok girls, 3 years later

-Authorities say 83 Chibok schoolgirls are free more than three years after a mass abduction by Boko Haram extremists.
+Nigeria's government says 82 Chibok schoolgirls are free more than three years after a mass abduction by Boko Haram extremists.
 It is the second group release; Nigeria announced in October that 21 girls had been freed after negotiations with the extremists.
-The kidnapping shocked the world and put tremendous pressure on Nigeria's government to counter Boko Haram and free thousands who have been taken captive over the years.
+The kidnapping shocked the world and put tremendous pressure on Nigeria's government to counter Boko Haram and free thousands of its captives.
 Here are some of the key events surrounding the Chibok crisis:

 April 2014: Boko Haram extremists kidnap 276 schoolgirls from Chibok in northern Nigeria, the region where the insurgency emerged several years ago.